Company and tax law

 International and European law

-The law firm 99 Avocats associés works for private persons and institutional actors in the issues of private international law, European law (Council of Europe and European Union) and public international law:
+99 AVOCATS works for private persons and institutional actors in the issues of private international law, European law (Council of Europe and European Union) and public international law:

 - Conflicts of law or jurisdiction (contractual clause, arbitration agreement, international succession …)